Peru Trekking Local Community Donations

 Trek Season: Donation

-In Huaraz we only have a four to four and a half month trekking season, with the rest of the year being the wetter months resulting in very few of no groups, compared to Cusco where there is substantial tourism numbers all the year.
-We are only a small company and because of this our Community Fund contribution is modest in comparison to some of the large schemes other agencies based in Cusco are able to operate.
+IIn Huaraz we only have a four to four and a half month trekking season, with the rest of the year being the wetter months resulting in very few of no groups, compared to Cusco where there is substantial tourism numbers all the year.
+We are only a small company and because of this our Community Fund donations are modest in comparison to some of the large schemes other agencies based in Cusco are able to operate.
 Even though it may be in a modest way, we are honoured to be able to contribute something back to the local people who live in or near the areas where trekking groups operate and the communities do seem to appreciate that we make the effort to think of them

 Peruvian Andes Adventures has contributed funds for the following modest community projects or donations:

-The primary school at Cashapampa where the famous Santa Cruz Llanganuco trek starts from and where many of our donkey driver live desperately needs some new furniture.
-The school has student desks but there are almost no chairs for the poor children to sit on!
+The primary school at Cashapampa where the famous Santa Cruz Llanganuco trek starts from and where many of our donkey driver live desperately needed some new furniture.
+The school has student desks but there were almost no chairs for the poor children to sit on!

 At the finish of the 2011 season we purchased a bulk quantity of 80 warm wool blankets.
 In January Eli Morales & a small team of volunteers went into Huaripampa village close to Vaqueria the end of the Santa Cruz Trek.
 In conjunction with community leaders, some of the most impoverished families with children were gathered at the local community centre and warm blankets given to the children.